 Whether it’s Guest Postings, Editorial, or Press releases, Google does not want anything which can be manipulative and affect its search engine results.
 So to be safe, try to avoid keyword-rich anchor texts.

-Google’s Matt Cutts has been saying for a long that link within press release does not carry much weight or pass the value but as we are all aware that PRs have been the preferred method to get quality links and in reality, they have been effective too.
+Google’s Matt Cutts has been saying for a long that links within a press release do not carry much weight or pass the value, but as we are all aware that PRs have been the preferred method to get quality links, and in reality,,, they have been effective too.

 It will be interesting to see how Google will go about press release links from past years like 2006 or 2007 etc., which are impossible to nofollow, OR the links from PR distribution sites or Syndicated contents where there is no control on adding nofollow attributes.